theforeman/forklift/README.md

 6. Start the installation - `vagrant up`

 This will create a libvirt based virtual machine running the Katello server on CentOS.

+## Direct Deployment

+This repository can also be used to setup and deploy directly on to a VM you have already spun up.

+1. Clone this repository - `git clone https://github.com/Katello/katello-deploy.git`
+2. Enter the repository - `cd katello-deploy`
+3. Run the bootstrap script `./bootstrap-centos.sh`